majidkorai/converter/README.md

 This project was bootstrapped with Create React App boilerplate.

-In the project directory, you can run following to start the app in browser:
+Clone the project and in the project directory, run following command to start the app in browser:

 ### `npm start`